-CJEU decision might lead to a reassessment of UK pension scheme VAT treatment
+A new decision of the Court of Justice of the European Union that might lead to a reassessment of UK pension scheme VAT treatment - .PDF file.

 Since the Wheels case (which was discussed in Taylor Wessing’s last Pensions Pieces), the Court of Justice of the European Union (CJEU) has been considering further issues to do with VAT and pension schemes.